shaik1002/biggitlabbomb/doc/subscriptions/subscription-add-ons.md

 ## Start GitLab Duo Pro trial

 DETAILS:
-**Tier:** Premium
+**Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

 ### On GitLab.com

 Prerequisites:

-- You must have the Owner role for a top-level group that has an active paid Premium subscription.
+- You must be an owner of a top-level group that has an active paid subscription or Ultimate trial.

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Settings > Billing**.